Yeppoon War Memorial: History

 Materials, design principles and symbols suggesting permanence, reverence and commemoration were important elements.
 In Yeppoon, trees symbolising continuing life were planted in 1921, at The Esplanade, James and Normanby Streets, as the original public commemoration.
 Native Australian Hoop Pines were selected as the preferred tree, suited to the harsh seaside conditions and longevity of up to 700 years making them an ideal choice for a continuing memorial.
 At this time The Esplanade was renamed Anzac Parade.
 While the trees in Anzac Parade flourished, those in James Street declined after the 1940s.
 Most of the memorial plaques for individual lost soldiers located under trees in James Street had disappeared.
-In 1984, Yeppoon Returned Services League and Livingstone Shire Council cooperated to replace the trees and plaques and to extend the memorial to those who died in World War Two, Korea and Vietnam.
+In 1984, Yeppoon Returned Services League and Livingstone Shire Council cooperated to replace the trees and plaques and to extend the memorial to those who died in World War II, Korea and Vietnam.
 Palm Trees were planted in James Street and plaques moulded in brass in the pattern of the originals and set in small concrete cairns honour 29 Yeppoon residents.

-The Ulam marble Yeppoon Honour Board, financed by public subscription and listing 68 townsmen enlisted in World War One, was originally housed in a glass-fronted case in the Yeppoon railway station.
+The Ulam marble Yeppoon Honour Board, financed by public subscription and listing 68 townsmen enlisted in World War I, was originally housed in a glass-fronted case in the Yeppoon railway station.
 This marble tablet was incorporated into the 1952 obelisk placed in Beaman Park as the Yeppoon War Memorial.
 A marble plaque reading "Lest we forget" inserted above the original inscriptions, was a gift from local businessman, B.C.
 Kent.
-Plaques commemorating the enlisted for World War 2, Korea and Vietnam have also been added to the obelisk.
+Plaques commemorating the enlisted for World War II, Korea and Vietnam have also been added to the obelisk.